lohcoh/lohcoh-core/lohcoh-docs/README.md

 ## lowcode : metadata driven, UI component library for ASP.NET.

+lowcode is a Blazor-based, metadata driven, UI component library for ASP.NET.

 lowcode eliminates the need to manually create basic UI elements like forms, data tables, search panels, etc.
-Instead, lowcode can create provide these UI elements using schema metadata from an augmented OpenApi/Swagger document.
+Instead, lowcode can provide these UI elements using metadata from an augmented OpenApi/Swagger document.

-lohcode's metadata-driven components can be used in your existing Blazor-based UI.
+lohcode's metadata-driven components can be used in your existing Razor Pages and MVC apps.
-Conversely, lowcode can create a complete application UI and you can embed your existing component's into lowcode's UI.
+Conversely, lowcode can create a complete application UI and you can embed your existing Blazor components into lowcode's UI.

-lowcode contains an extensible backend configration library that scans your application's assemblies at startup and adds metadata to your OpenApi/Swagger document.
+lowcode contains an extensible backend configration library that scans your application's artifacts and assemblies at startup and adds metadata to your OpenApi/Swagger document.
-Developers can create thier own metadata-driven components by adding thier own metadata provider to the backend and creating components that leverage that metadata.
+Developers can create thier own metadata-driven components by adding thier own metadata provider to the backend and creating UI components that leverage that metadata.

-The framework automatically provided all other layers and aspects of the application, including...
+lowcode can automatically provided many kinds of UI elements, including...
-- database migrations
-- repositories
+- forms for editing, include validation
-- GraphQL API
+- data tables
-- User Interface with...
-	- authentication
+- search forms
 - navigation
-	- search forms
-	- data tables
+- login form
-	- forms for editing
 - permission based access to all UI elements, including navigation, forms, and search pages.
 - User administration UI

-### server...
-- GraphQL queries are handled by the framework.
-- GraphQL mutation are routed to controllers
-- By default, CRUD mutations are handled by the framework but can be redirected to user-defind controllers
-- metadata.  metadata is design time data that should be globally accessible.
-	Contribution points are metadata.
-	The GraphQL API exposes metadata inside the 'metadata' GraphQL root field

 ### client...
 - All content display is type driven.
 Uno uses tags like...